Peter Klepec: Battles

 Poženčan also relates a battle, although in his version it took place in the immediate aftermath of the duel.
-Klepəc drove the Turkish army to Belgrade and threw tree trunks at them or killed them with thrown tree trunks.
+Klepec drove the Turkish army to Belgrade and threw tree trunks at them or killed them with thrown tree trunks.
 At Belgrade, he planted his sword in the ground, assigning power to its sinking and rising from the ground.
-The sword sunk and rose over the course of the battle, but Klepəc ultimately prevailed and the Turks were defeated.
-The Muscovites were overjoyed with the news of this victory, granting the Austrian emperor part of the land beyond the Danube and giving Klepəc hunting license, freeing him from taxation, and whatever he desired.
+The sword sunk and rose over the course of the battle, but Klepec ultimately prevailed and the Turks were defeated.
+The Muscovites were overjoyed with the news of this victory, granting the Austrian emperor part of the land beyond the Danube and giving Klepec hunting license, freeing him from taxation, and whatever he desired.

 Hirc relates a battle but in Osilnica, around whose surroundings the Akinji were searching for captives during a raid.
-The people had fled to the caves, but Petər Klepəc was carrying barrels of wine to some foresters at the time.
+The people had fled to the caves, but Peter Klepec was carrying barrels of wine to some foresters at the time.
 In a ravine between Sveta Gora and Hrib, ten Turks found him and asked him for wine.
-Petər told them to have a seat but then grabbed a beech sapling and beat the Turks with it, following which they fled through Fažonci to Osilnica and beyond.
+Peter told them to have a seat but then grabbed a beech sapling and beat the Turks with it, following which they fled through Fažonci to Osilnica and beyond.

-In another version according to Hirc, Klepəc was the leader of a četa organised in defense from the Turks.
+In another version according to Hirc, Klepec was the leader of a četa organised in defense from the Turks.
 He gathered 50 men, placed them at the command of his son, grabbed a wooden beam from a roof, and charged them.
-The Turks began to flee, and Klepəc chased them to Constantinople.
+The Turks began to flee, and Klepec chased them to Constantinople.

 Another story relayed by Hirc involved seven Turks coming to Suhore by Plešce.
-Klepəc had climbed up a tall sweet cherry to pick its fruit.
+Klepec had climbed up a tall sweet cherry to pick its fruit.
 He threw cherries down towards the Turks in one place, who gathered them into a heap.
 Then a once, he jumped on a branch, breaking it, killing all seven when it fell on them.

 Vienna and Buda

-In the Poženčan version, word of Petər's strength spread as far as Vienna before he had done anything of note beyond overpowering shepherds.
+In the Poženčan version, word of Peter's strength spread as far as Vienna before he had done anything of note beyond overpowering shepherds.
 Once called to Vienna by the emperor, he pulled heavy carts through the streets as a feat of strength before meeting the emperor.
 Before the emperor, he asked for twelve horseshoes.
 He bent the horseshoes straight with his hands.
 In Hirc 1898, there were only nine horseshoes and the event took place in Mali Lug instead.

-Per Hirc, he was called to Vienna by emperor "Leopold" (Leopold I or Leopold II) for his service against the Turks in Slavonia.
-The emperor granted him nobility there.
-Klepəc met a certain trader in Buda, whom he visited on occasion for two or three months at a time.
+Per Hirc, he was called to Vienna by emperor "Leopold" (Leopold I or Leopold II) for his service (Note: If true, the Kriegsarchiv likely holds information about his service, but historians have yet to search for it.) against the Turks in Slavonia.
+(Note: Possibly the Slavonian Campaign of the Great Turkish War under Leopold I) The emperor granted him nobility there.
+Klepec met a certain trader in Buda, whom he visited on occasion for two or three months at a time.
 At the age of 85, he travelled to Buda one last time, dying there.